cyber-science/2025/_pages/crs-preview.md

 </p>
 <h4>Registration</h4>
 <p>
-All advanced registrations must be done by September 5, 2025.
+All author/presenter registrations must be done by September 5, 2025.
 The detailed registration instructions can be found on this page:
   <br /><a href="https://cyber-science.org/2025/registration/"><u>https://cyber-science.org/2025/registration/</u></a>
  </p>